hasboi/hasboi/README.md

-👋 Hi, I'm smolh
+- 👋 Hi, I'm smolh
-i love to code, design, and write! based in indonesia
+- i love to code, design, and write!
+- based in indonesia
+- car

 <!---
 smolh/smolh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.